ANSHUMAN87/Bias-Correction/README.md

 Link: https://arxiv.org/pdf/1906.04721v1.pdf

-I have implemented only Bias Correction part of the mentioned paper.
+Implemented only Bias Correction part of the mentioned paper.

-I have verified the results on Mobinet_V2 where the results are promising.
+Verified the results on Mobinet_V2 where the results are promising.

 # Usage